jelmer/debcargo/README.md

 ## Testing ##

-To test the `debcargo` produced source you can run the following script.
+To test the `debcargo` produced packages, you can run the following script.

-`tests/sh/lintian-source.sh crate[s]`
+`tests/sh/integrate.sh crate[s]`

-Where you can provide list of crate and the script builds the package source and prepapres source only changes and runs lintian over it.
-If you find any issue with source please feel free to add the bugs to TODO.md file.
+where you can provide a list of crate names or local directories containing crates, and the script will run debcargo to create a source package (`.dsc`) and run lintian over it.
+If you find any issues, please add to the bugs in TODO.md file.

-It is also possible to provide a `Cargo.toml` to this script and it runs `debcargo` on individual dependencies listed in the `Cargo.toml`.
-This can be done as follows

-`tests/sh/lintian-source.sh` Cargo.toml

-It is also possible to provide override files for test script.
-You can put override files under `tests/sh/overrides` directory and name of the file should be *<cratename>_overrides.toml*.
-You can put it in arbitrary directory also, in that case you need to give the `-o` option.

-`tests/sh/lintian-source.sh -o /path/to/override/dir crate[s]`
+`tests/sh/integrate.sh -b crate[s]`

+will additionally run [sbuild](https://wiki.debian.org/sbuild) on the source package to build binary Debian packages (`.deb`) and run lintian over that too.

+`tests/sh/integrate.sh -r crate[s]`

+will run the tests recursively over the listed crate(s) and all of their transitive dependencies.

+See `-h` for other options.

 ## License ##